 The AeroGarden Farm 24Plus is essentially the same unit as the Farm 24XL; the only difference is that it is a foot smaller in grow height.
 This Farm indoor garden has a grow height of 24-inches, compared to the 36-inches of the XL unit.

 While there is a significant increase in the number of seed pods (24), it has the same grow height as the 9-seed pod Bounty model.
 The idea of the shorter 24Plus model is that it fits in snug areas, with the option to stack another unit on top.
 That said, it is cheaper than the XL model by over $100.
+If you are good to only grow cherry or grape tomatoes VS. larger heirloom varieties then that extra savings could be worth it.

 In essence, the AeroGarden Farm 24Plus is for those looking for good yields of shorter plants.
 However, you can also stack a Farm 24Plus unit on top of an AeroGarden Farm 24XL to make a garden wall inside your house.
 That way, you can use the Plus model for shorter plant varieties and let the taller plants thrive in the extended grow height of the Farm 24XL model.